1 killed, 5 wounded in shootings in Crown Heights, Brooklyn

 While at Kings County Hospital, police encountered a woman, shot in the leg, who had driven a shot man to the hospital for treatment.

 The 30-year-old man, shot in the torso, was pronounced dead.
-The 32-year-old woman, shot in the leg, is in stable condition.
+The 52-year-old woman, shot in the leg, is in stable condition.

 The two were also shot while on President Street.

-Note: Update: police now believe all the victims were shot in the same location after discovering those two additional victims at the hospital— Derick Waller (@wallerABC7) July 15, 2020